 They have hoards of vintage knick knacks and home decor items, plus old-timey novelties and trinkets.
 It takes a while to browse everything they have.
 Some stuff doesn’t make quite enough sense, some stuff will make you chuckle, some stuff will make you scratch your head in confusion.
 What I love about coming here is you never know what oddities and treasures you will find.
 This thrift store has a lot of interesting items.
 The antiques here are quite costly so bring your wallet if you’re collecting a new piece of history to take back home with you.

 Triple Z Threadz- This store has a large assortment of toys and gaudy apparel.
-Triple Z Threadz has a wide assortment of funky gifts and quirky novelty items.
+Triple Z Threadz has a wide variety of unusual gifts and quirky novelty items.
 Most of the clothing here has kitschy patterns and graphics.
 Triple Z also carries many graphic tees, embroidered button downs and unique vintage pieces of clothing.

 Farm to Market- F2M is perfect for health nuts.
-While strolling through the area we decided to pop in Farm to Market to pick up a couple of snacks.
+While strolling through the area, we decided to pop in Farm to Market to pick up a couple of snacks.
 I was glad to find this healthy little neighborhood grocery.
-They have snack choices including sweets, crackers, chips, drinks etc. Also, some of the stuff is a little pricey but I attribute that to health store plus tourist and popular location on Congress.
+They have snack choices including sweets, crackers, chips, drinks, etc. Also, some of the stuff is a bit pricey, but I attribute that to health store plus tourist and accessible location on Congress.

-Statesman Bat Bridge- Austin is the home of the largest urban bat colony in North America, and offers an amazing sunset experience to visitors.
+Statesman Bat Bridge- Austin is the home of the largest urban bat colony in North America, and offers a fantastic sunset experience to visitors.
 Here you can witness 1.5 million bats taking flight from under the bridge and flying just overhead into the night sky.
 The Radisson hotel is the perfect destination to stay and is right in the center of the bat bridge.
-The hotel offers great views of the Congress Ave.
+The hotel offers excellent views of the Congress Ave.
 Bridge and Lady Bird Lake.

 So you want to see the bat show under the Congress Ave.
 Bridge?
 Well, you should know this.
 Yes, it was worth the hour wait.
 Yes, it was worth the itchy grass.
 Yes, I’d go again.
-However please note that videos/photos are extremely hard to take as the bats fly out at a very fast speed and photos/videos tend to be blurry due to this.
-Also, they do not come out till late afternoon/sunset so you don’t have any natural light to capture them very well in.
+However please note that videos/photos are tough to take as the bats fly out at a very fast speed and pictures/videos tend to be blurry due to this.
+Also, they do not come out till late afternoon/sunset, so you don’t have any natural light to capture them very well in.

 Zilker Park- The Zilker Park is centrally located in Austin and the hub for many recreational and leisure activities and outdoor festivals, namely Austin City Limits Festival.
 Zilker Park consists of Zilker Botanical Gardens, Barton Springs Pool, Austin Nature and Science Center and so much more!